 All claim payments in relation to the Canterbury earthquake claims are made in New Zealand dollars.
 However, the catastrophe reinsurance programme applicable to these events is denominated in Australian dollars.
-An Adverse Development Cover (ADC) placed to cover Suncorp Group's net exposure to losses arising from the February 2011 Canterbury earthquake is also denominated in Australian dollars.

 The difference in currency used for paying claims and determining reinsurance recoveries means that movements in the AUD:NZD exchange rate can affect the net incurred claims position.
 Allowance is made for this foreign exchange risk through actuarial estimates of the net outstanding claims liability.